Toddler friendly holidays

 What type of holiday should you take?

 A villa holiday can be equally relaxing – just be sure to pick a property with a fenced-off pool and lockable doors leading to balconies.
-Check out our recommendations in Crete, Catalunya, Northern Spain, Menorca and Corfu.
+Check out our recommendations in Crete, Catalunya, Northern Spain and the Greek islands of Kefalonia and Corfu.

-Italy has some wonderful family villas and cottages, whether you opt for the handsome rolling countryside of Tuscany or Umbria, or the southern charm and beaches of Campania or Puglia.
-Children are worshipped in Italy, and the food goes down pretty well too!
+Italy has some wonderful family villas and cottages, whether you opt for the handsome rolling countryside of Tuscany or Umbria, or the stunning southern beaches of Campania and Puglia in the south.
+If you prefer a hotel, try this selection in Puglia, including the award-winning Borgo Egnazia.
+Children are worshipped in Italy, of course, and the food goes down pretty well too!

 Also check out Tots Too, a travel companies that specialises in holidays for toddlers.